2024 Solar Incentives Guide for Darien, CT - Tax Credits & Rebates

 Federal Solar Incentives

-Talking to your local Darien solar panel installer is the best way to learn more about how the ITC applies to you.
+Talking to your local Darien solar panel installation expert is the best way to understand how the ITC may apply to you.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
-For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can apply for a credit for 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+The Clean Energy Credit has increased the current credit up to 30% for solar installation projects started after January 1, 2022, and completed by the end of 2032.
+After this, the percentage will be reduced slightly each year until the program expires in 2035.
 Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit will apply to you, speak with your local Darien solar installation company.
+To understand how the new Clean Energy Credit will apply to you, speak with your local Darien solar installation expert.

 State & Local Solar Incentives